Lose/LooseJust here for the exercises? Click here.

-People often misspell lose and loose, even native speakers find these two words tricky.
-On this page, we take a closer look at the usage of these two words.
+People often mix up lose and loose, and even native speakers find these two words tricky.

 Oh no, I’ve lost my keys.
 What am I going to do?